passcod/cni-plugins/README.md

 The [release tab on GitHub](https://github.com/passcod/noodle/releases).

-Builds are available for a variety of platforms depending on support per plugin.
+Builds are available for x86-64 Linux, but adding architectures is often trivial, so please ask if needed.

 ### From source

-Clone this repo, [install the Rust toolchain](https://rustup.rs), and build with:
+Clone this repo, [install the Rust toolchain](https://rustup.rs), and build
+with:

 ```bash
 # Standard production binary